bibanon/android-development-codex/Android-Development-Codex.md

 This is a community-created analog to the Official XDA Developers Book, but extended to all devices.

+## Sections

+* [[Introduction]] - Why should we make a unified guide for development?
+What's wrong with the status quo?
+What's the goal of this guide?
+* [[Pre-Install Setup]] - Get all your tools ready before going on the road to modding.
+* [[Device Rooting/Recovery Guides|]] - The core of this guide.
+Customized guides for every de

 ## Q&A

 ### Why make a monolithic guide?
 Just go to the forums.